KSSonline/KSS.Neos.Owlcarousel/README.md

 KSS.Owlcarousel v.0.1
 ===============

 TYPO3 Neos Plugin for generating a carousel with the famous "Owl Carousel".
-Main plus points: touch enabled, CSS3 animations, responsive and multiply
+Benefits: touch enabled, CSS3 animations, responsive and multiply

 1.)
 Install plugin